-It’s been sixty-seven years since queer media established its first modern foothold with the debut issue of ONE Magazine.
+It’s been sixty-eight years since queer media established its first modern foothold with the debut issue of ONE Magazine.

 Despite it being within the lifetime of many people still alive today, the climate for queer people in the 1950s was almost unrecognizable from now.
 Homosexuality was considered an illness, a crime and grounds to be fired.
 Bars serving alcohol to gays had their liquor licenses revoked.
 A law in Iowa allowed gay men to be involuntarily committed as “sexual psychopaths.”

 These were the conditions under which ONE, Inc. was formed, an offshoot of the Mattachine Society — an early activist group comprised of gay men.
 ONE launched the first issue of its magazine in January 1953.

 Early issues tackled such topics as “Homosexual Rights,” “Are Homosexuals Neurotic?,” “Homophile Morality,” “The Margin of Masculinity,” “A Tribute to Dr. Kinsey” and, impressively, “Let’s Push Homophile Marriage.”

 The magazine proved a lifeline for a gay community still struggling to connect.
 It’d be many decades before gay or queer people could safely congregate in public, even in major cities.
 At best, only a few small mailing lists connected queer people to each other through amateur newsletters.
 ONE provided the most ambitious and well-produced queer media to date.
 The print magazine had 2,000 subscribers within the first few months.

 The government immediately intervened, beginning with FBI harassment directed towards the employers of the volunteer contributors.
 That was followed by action from the Post Office, which forced the magazine to delay shipping while inspectors could scrutinize the magazine for obscene content.

 “Never before has a governmental agency of this size admitted that homosexuals not only have legal rights but might have respectable motives as well,” read the cover of the October 1953 issue.